 My friend Janusz,

-treasure teaching.
-At first I could'nt believe of myself of what I accomplished from your very intellegent way of knowledge in the
+teaching.
+At first I could'nt believe of myself of what I accomplished from your very intellegent way of knowledge in the field of

-field of Cinematography.
+Cinematography.
 Yes, everywhere is light and light is powerful.
-That's how I fell now because you have given me a
+That's how I fell now because you have given me a GREEN LIGHT and

 Arlen Lorico New York

-thank you very much for your passion in teaching.
+very much for your passion in teaching.
 The workshop was all worth it.
-I must say that I have learned, or should I say,
+I must say that I have learned, or should I say, trained my eyes

 Joe M. Quintana